Land0fChocolate/NewEmeraldRomHack/README.md

 - Rock Smash: Now 50 BP with 100% chance for target defense drop.
 - Poison Fang: Now has a 100% chance to poison target.
 - Cut: Now has 100% Acc and always crits.

+# Known Bugs

+- Many switch-in abilities (like Frisk and Imposter) don’t activate when both Player Pokemon and opponent Pokemon fainted previous turn (e.g. Destiny Bond) and the Player sends out a Pokemon before the opponent sends out theirs.
+Solving this will probably involve having to rewrite the code that deals with switch-in abilities.
+- Abilities that activate at the same time as other abilities on the same Pokemon can have their names in the ability pop-up overwritten. (e.g. Tyranitar with Sand Stream and Unnerve).
+This is due to how switch-in abilities are handled.
+This could be fixed by setting gLastUsedAbility during the ability battle script with the new setlastusedability command, but this freezes the game when used before calling the ability pop-up.
+Why?
+Have no fucking clue.
+- Wild Deoxys may not regenerate HP bar properly in battle.

 # Credits